Quickstart¶

 Tip

 Set DASHSCOPE_API_KEY in the environment before running.
-To switch providers, change the string passed to .model(...) and export the matching API key (OPENAI_API_KEY, ANTHROPIC_API_KEY, GEMINI_API_KEY).
-When you need explicit control over timeouts or custom endpoints, build the model with DashScopeChatModel.builder()...build() and pass it to .model(Model) instead.
+To switch providers, add the matching agentscope-extensions-model-* module, change the string passed to .model(...), and export the matching API key (OPENAI_API_KEY, ANTHROPIC_API_KEY, GEMINI_API_KEY).
+When you need explicit control over timeouts or custom endpoints, build the model with the provider builder such as DashScopeChatModel.builder()...build() and pass it to .model(Model) instead.

 Next steps¶